intel/rohd/README.md

 For more information on Dart and tutorials, see https://dart.dev/ and https://dart.dev/overview

 ## Development Recommendations
-- A UVM-like framework for building testbenches for hardware modelled in ROHD is planned for release soon.
+- The [ROHD Verification Framework](https://github.com/intel/rohd-vf) is a UVM-like framework for building testbenches for hardware modelled in ROHD.
 - Visual Studio Code (vscode) is a great, free IDE with excellent support for Dart.
 It works well on all platforms, including native Windows or Windows Subsystem for Linux (WSL) which allows you to run a native Linux kernel (e.g. Ubuntu) within Windows.
 You can also use vscode to develop on a remote machine with the Remote SSH extension.
     - vscode: https://code.visualstudio.com/
     - WSL: https://docs.microsoft.com/en-us/windows/wsl/install-win10